black-dev-x/responsive-websites-with-bootstrap3/README.md

 # responsive-websites-with-bootstrap3

-Pluralsight course about bootstrap 3
+Pluralsight course about bootstrap 3 and responsive layout